 Kendo is a practice formed in the late 19th century, a time when Japanese samurai were becoming a non-existent class, due to the modernization process that Japan went through.
 During this process, kendo emerged as a possibility to keep the art of the sword alive and pass it on to the next generations, based on some styles of Kenjutsu (samurai philosophy of life).

-The idea of transmitting the martial art made his training change a little, to make it safer and more educational.
-In this way, some elements were introduced to this practice, such as the use of protective armor during training (bogu) and a saber made of bamboo (shinai), for example.
-Thus, Kendo was widely taught, but had an interruption due to the Second World War, a period in which the martial arts practice was banned in Japan.
+The idea of transmitting the martial art caused its formation to change a little, to make it safer and more educational.
+In this way, some elements were introduced to this practice, such as the use of protective armor during training (bogu) and a sword made of bamboo (shinai), for example.
+Thus, Kendo was widely taught, but had an interruption due to World War II, a period when the practice of martial arts was banned in Japan.

 Seven years later, a committee was formed to revitalize the practice, turning it into a sport and introducing it into the program of Japanese physical education.
 This gave rise to what we call "modern kendo," which has a strong resemblance to Western fencing and little influence from Kenjutsu.
 Thus, in 1952 and in 1970, the Japanese Kendo Federation and the International Kendo Federation were created, which would be responsible for the practice internationally.